roberttwomey/ucsd-ml-art/README.md

-# NOTE: FALL 2019
-If you intend to enroll for Fall 2019, please fill out this questionnare: [https://forms.gle/iHiggRiVbPUsWMm46](https://forms.gle/iHiggRiVbPUsWMm46), and enroll for the class through the [EASy system](https://academicaffairs.ucsd.edu/Modules/Students/PreAuth/).

 # ECE 188: Machine Learning for the Arts - Fall 2019

 [Resources](#resources) | [Policies](#policies) | [Schedule](#schedule) | [Projects](#projects) | [Accomodations](#accomodations) | [Diversity and Inclusion](#diversity-and-inclusion)